 But building a strong social media presence requires more than a big budget.
+In fact, it might not require one.
+But it does require time and focus.
 In this article, I’m going to show you how to build a strong social media presence organically, without spending a cent.

 1. Be Consistent With Images

 One of the biggest ways to build a strong social media presence is to adhere to your brand style guidelines.
 These should govern how your logo is displayed, your brand’s color palette, and the style of images and text you use.